CHICAGO'S RAILROADS/GOOGLE MAPS

 The most interesting locations throughout the country where Amtrak trains switch between different lines.
 Whether track consolidations due to one railroad's merger, or switching between different railroads in order to best form a national passenger rail system.

 Much information on old station and other structure locations is from the "Sanborn Fire Insurance Maps", which is a fascinating and valuable resource in determining exactly what buildings were where, historically.
 For Illinois, people with a Chicago Public Library card can access these maps online at the Chicago Public Library Web site.
-For Indiana, these maps are available online at the Indiana University Sanborn Maps web site.
-For Michigan and Wisconsin and additional states, these maps are available online at the Library Of Congress Sanborn Maps web site.
+For many states throughout the country, these maps are available online at the Library Of Congress Sanborn Maps web site.

 Additional information is from various railroad track charts, along with the Historic Aerials Web site.
 And historical information is from various railroad annual reports, state regulatory commission reports, and issues of Railway Age and related publications.
 Information is incomplete, and any further information would be appreciated.
 Bill Vandervoort